 - winter squash

 Two small investments for your root cellar should be a thermometer to measure temperature and a hygrometer to measure humidity.
+(This item is analog and measures both temperature and humidity.)
 This way you can ensure your conditions are right to keep your food fresh for the longest possible time.

 The following resources provide specific information on how to create and maintain your own root cellar: